alexgarrido10/CSCE470_Project_BookBuddy/README.md

 ```

 3. Usage
 As the project continues, the repository of books being serached through will increase in size.
 For now, there are ~1,700 books in our database.
+(Note: In pre-deployment, you need to have a copy of the .env file to access our supabase API key.
+Contact us about this.)
 ```console
 $ python3 bm25.py "your query"
 ```